-In addition to their primary program, an engineering student has the opportunity to study one of seven Engineering Minors, which include some of the most interesting areas in the profession today:
+In addition to their primary program, an engineering student has the opportunity to study one of 10 engineering minors, which include some of the most interesting areas in the profession today:

 - Environmental Engineering

 - Music Performance

 Aside from permitting a student to customize their engineering degree to suit their specific interests, pursuing an Engineering Minor yields several benefits.
 Engineering minors allows a student to gain interdisciplinary experience and exposure to concepts and perspectives that may not be a part of their degree programs-thus widening their understanding of the engineering profession and the issues that impact engineers.